C3BI-pasteur-fr/python-solutions-1/source/Data_Types.rst

 Exercise
 --------

-| il2_human = 'MYRMQLLSCIALSLALVTNSAPTSSSTKKTQLQLEHLLLDLQMILNGINNYKNPKLTRMLTFKFYMPKKATELKHLQCLEEELKPLEEVLNLAQSKNFHLRPRDLISNINVIVLELKGSETTFMCEYADETATIVEFLNRWITFCQSIISTLT'
 | The il2_human contains 4 cysteins (C) in positions 9, 78, 125, 145.
-We want to generate the sequence of a mutatnt were the cysteins 78 and 125 are replaced by serins (S)
+| We want to generate the sequence of a mutatnt were the cysteins 78 and 125 are replaced by serins (S)
-| write the pseudo code, before to propose an implementation:
+| Write the pseudocode, before to propose an implementation:

-take care of the string numbered vs sequence numbered:
+We have to take care of the string numbered vs sequence numbered:

 | C in seq -> in string
 |     9 -> 8